benbjurstrom/cognito-jwt-guard/README.md

 |--------------------------------------------------------------------------
 | Single Sign-On Settings
 |--------------------------------------------------------------------------
-| If use_sso is true the cognito guard will automatically create a new user
+| If sso is true the cognito guard will automatically create a new user
 | record anytime the username attribute contained in a validated JWT
 | does not already exist in the users table.
 |